Free Shipping on Orders $30+

 Image of a dog named Hank rescued by Taylor who works for Neater Pets

 We recently adopted Hank after seeing his sad story on social media!
-This poor little guy was dropped off at a NYC animal control shelter the day before Thanksgiving 2017 unable to walk or go to the bathroom on his own.
-Through some miracle, Rescue Dogs Rock took him in and did tons of testing to try and save him.
+This poor little guy was dropped off at a NYC animal control shelter the day before Thanksgiving 2017, unable to walk or go to the bathroom on his own.
+Through some miracle, Rescue Dogs Rock took him in and did extensive testing to try to save him.
 They found out he had a large bladder stone that was infected and had spread throughout his bloodstream and spine, causing a fracture in his vertebrae.
-After getting surgery to remove the bladder stone, being on medication, and the dedication of his amazing foster, he is on the road to complete recovery.
-As soon as he was medically cleared for adoption we ran and got him.
+After getting surgery to remove the bladder stone, being on medication, and the dedication of his amazing foster, he was on the road to complete recovery.
+As soon as he was medically cleared for adoption, we ran and got him.
 He’s had a rough start, but he’s landed with the right family!
 He’s 7 months old and the goofiest little meatball / bulldozer we have ever seen.
 Now we just need to work on Millie’s only child syndrome.
-Nick B
+Nick

 Image of a dog named Tuck rescued by Katie who works for Neater Pets

-Tuck was born on August 1st of 2015 and he became mine in November.
-When I first adopted him, I thought he was going to be some sort of German Shepard, Doberman mix.
-Well, after doing his DNA test he is 50% Australian Cattle Dog, 25% lab and 25% Chihuahua.
-Tuck is extremely obsessed with me, which I love, of course!
+Tuck was born on August 1st of 2015, and he became mine in November.
+When I first adopted him, I thought he was a mix of German Shepherd and Doberman.
+After taking his DNA test, he is 50% Australian Cattle Dog, 25% Labrador, and 25% Chihuahua.
+Tuck is highly obsessed with me, which I love, of course!
 He follows me EVERYWHERE I go.
 Fortunately, he can be with me more often than not since I get to bring him and his brother to work.
-Tucks favorite things include being outside, playing with other family dogs and of course, being close to me! - Katie B
+Tuck's favorite things include being outside, playing with other family dogs, and, of course, being close to me! - Katie